 Ryan Christopher Pace is an associate at Abela Advocates.
 Ryan read law at the University of Malta, obtaining his Bachelor of Laws degree (LL.B.) in 2014, his Diploma of Notary Public the following year (2015) and his Doctor of Laws degree (LL.D.) in 2017.
 In 2018, Ryan was awarded the warrant by the President of Malta to practice as a lawyer in Malta and has, since then, practiced litigation in the Courts of Malta and Gozo.

 Ryan first joined Abela Advocates as a legal intern in 2015 and has, since then, gained invaluable experience within various legal fields.
 Resultantly, Ryan’s areas of practice today include, more prominently, Industrial, Planning, Civil Law.
 Other areas of practice include Criminal, Citizenship and Family Law.
-He is also active in arbitration, mediation and dispute resolution proceedings.
+He is also active in arbitration, mediation and dispute resolution proceedings and offers blockchain consultancy services.

 Throughout his years at University, Ryan also obtained a number of credits in an array of fields pertaining to European Law as well as Maritime Law, taking particular interest in the latter.
 He is particularly keen on Maritime Spatial Planning and takes great interest in promoting its application.